cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 All actions take the name of input file and the name of output file as an argument.
 When the given input or output is a text file, the argument is optional and when not specified, the standard input/output is used.
 Use `-` to explicitly specify standard input or output for input or output file.

+### Additional input files

+When performing the _Compile Mindcode_ action, it is possible to use the `-a` or `--append` command line parameter to specify additional source files to be compiled along with the input file.
+The source files are parsed separately and error messages that may be generated during the compilation include the name of the file where the error occurred.

+This feature is provisional and will be ultimately replaced by [Mindcode modules](https://github.com/cardillan/mindcode/issues/149).

 ## Log file